 The interior section of the helmet is usually made from layers of hard polystyrene and foam that absorb the force of impact, help the helmet meld to the shape of the user’s head and keep them warm.

-While it is certainly agreed upon by most scientists that wearing a helmet reduces the risk of head injury to a skier or boarder while on the mountain, it is still uncertain as to whether they can prevent injury at high speeds.
+While it is certainly agreed upon by most scientists that wearing a helmet reduces the risk of head injury to a skier or boarder, it is still uncertain as to whether they can reliably prevent injury at very high speeds.
 Statistics seem to suggest that wearing a helmet will not necessarily prevent injury or death if the rider is travelling faster than the speed at which that helmet is designed to endure.